OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 5.3 Purpose Specification
 5.3.1 Example
 5.3.2 Guidance

-1. Header
-2. Data Controller, Contact & Policy
-3. Purpose Specification
-4. Personally Identifiable Information
+5.4.
+Personally Identifiable Information
-5. Information Sharing
+5.5.
+Information Sharing
-6. Functional Scope
+5.6.
+Functional Scope
-7.

 ## 1. Objective
 The Minimum Viable Consent Receipt (MVCR) is a specification for common set of minimum viable fields for a consent record to be provided as an independant consent receipt for information sharing.